What is a Cookie?

 For example, we collect information about the device you use to access our website, your operating system type, browser type, domain, and other system settings, as well as the language your system uses and the country and time zone where your device is located.
 We may use this information to format this website to display properly in your device.

 Our server logs also record the IP address of the device you use to connect to the Internet.
 An IP address is a unique identifier that devices require to identify and communicate with each other on the Internet.
 We may use device-related information to authenticate users, and to protect our site from hacking.

 We may also collect information about the website you were visiting before you came to our website and the website you visit after you leave our site.
 These tools help us understand how you found us on the web and to improve our search engine rankings.

 Most browsers automatically accept cookies, but you can modify your browser setting to decline cookies by visiting the Help portion of your browser’s toolbar.

 Your mobile device may allow you to control cookies through its settings function.
 Refer to your device manufacturer’s instructions for more information.

-If you choose to decline cookies, some parts of TEAMS-RDS may not work as intended or may not work at all.
+If you choose to decline cookies, our website may not be able to recognize or remember you, and some parts of TEAMS-RDS may not work as intended or may not work at all.